enbzldn/PieceOfCake/docs/recipe_manage.md

 </div>
 <br>

 3. Share the recipe using phone services (email, messengers, and other apps).

+You can mark completed instruction steps and used ingredients while cooking.

 ## Delete Recipe